• Welcome

 There are many treatment approaches, and many therapists.
 Maybe the connection just isn't there.
 Maybe the treatment approach is not quite right.
 Whatever the reason, if you feel that you are not making progress in therapy, it is important to trust your gut.

 Sometimes this means having a conversation with the provider about your concerns and seeing if there are changes that can be made to make therapy more helpful.
 Your provider should be checking in with you regarding your comfort level with therapy and whether you feel that you have made progress towards your goals, so these conversations aren't likely to come as a surprise to them.
+Your therapist can try a new treatment method, provide more or fewer homework suggestions, recommend workbooks or other reading material to help move you towards your goals, or narrow or broaden their focus in sessions, depending on your needs/desires.

 If connection is the issue, find a new provider.
 We frequently tell clients, "We can change our approach, but we cannot change our personality."

 You can contact our office to request a transfer to a different clinician, or you can find a different provider in the community.
+We are happy to give you the names of other local providers if you believe you would benefit from a change in providers.

 Please don't allow a bad experience with a therapist, or a lack of progress with a specific treatment approach to deter you from seeking support.
 Keep looking.
 There is someone who can help.